leen-hue/HireScope-resume-analyzer/README.md

 Azure App Services.

-Full step-by-step Azure setup and deployment instructions are in the project guide document — this repo is just the application code.
+Full step-by-step Azure setup and deployment instructions are in the project guide document — this repo is just the application codes.

 ## Local setup